bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ##### Response

 The response is a `200 OK` rather than a `201 Created`.
-The receiver should remember this result for later as it indicates that the receiver should resubmit the tag request after registration.
+The client should remember this result for later as it indicates that the client should resubmit the tag request after registration.

-Note that just like the receiver case, the response contains a `identity` grant.
-The receiver can use this to provide the choice to accept the result or to register the receiver.
+Note that just like the client case, the response contains a `identity` grant.
+The client can use this to provide the choice to accept the result or to register the client.

 ~~~~ {.example}
 HTTP/1.1 200 OK↵